kubeshop/testkube/docs/docs/4-test-types/container-executor.md

 }
 ```

-When using git or git directory sources, the content is placed inside `/data/repo` directory.
+When using Git or Git directory sources, the content is placed inside `/data/repo` directory.
 For example:

 ```yaml
 apiVersion: tests.testkube.io/v3